saucelabs/sauce-school/codelabs/Module1_APITesting.md

 #### HTTP APIs

 There are many different types of APIs, the term itself has become vague unfortunately.
-For our purposes we will always be talking about HTTP APIs.
+For our purposes this course will always be talking about HTTP APIs.
 APIs that can be hit with an HTTP call.

 There are two types of HTTP APIs, REST and SOAP.
 That is a huge topic, but from a very high level:

 #### SOAP

 This was the most commonly used format, but is now seen as a legacy technology.
 It’s advantage is that it’s simple and can return a bunch of data.
-The negative is that it is very poor for more interactive usage, like we see with mobile applications today.
+The negative is that it is very poor for more interactive usage, like you see with mobile applications today.

 #### REST

-REST is the most common protocol we see today, and more robust overall.
+REST is the most common protocol you see today, and more robust overall.
 It’s specifically made for interactive usage, such as mobile applications.
 You can transfer information through a REST API in a variety of formats.
 [Learn more about how they are structured](https://en.wikipedia.org/wiki/Representational_state_transfer).

 #### GraphQL

 A querying language gaining popularity and made by Facebook, that allows you to specify which data you want (and nothing you don't) returned by an API call in a single request.

 The response of an API call can come in many different formats.
-Again, for simplicity we will just focus on the ones that apply to what API Fortress can test.
+Again, for simplicity you will just focus on the ones that apply to what API Fortress can test.

 #### XML